last edited: 2024-12-20 23:08:46 +0000

 Supported operating systems and environments

 gem5 has been designed with a Linux environment in mind.
-We test regularly on Ubuntu 20.04, and Ubuntu 22.04 to ensure gem5 functions well in these environments.
+We test regularly on Ubuntu 20.04, Ubuntu 22.04 and Ubuntu 24.04 to ensure gem5 functions well in these environments.
 Though any Linux based OS should function if the correct dependencies are installed.
 We ensure that gem5 is compilable with both gcc and clang (see Dependencies below for compiler version information).

 If running gem5 in a suitable OS/environment is not possible, we have provided pre-prepared Docker images which may be used to compile and run gem5.
 Please see our Docker section below for more information on this.